 Here are 5 facts you may or may not know about the 2021 rap album of the year Grammy nominee.

 1) Tracks from the album were premiered at FOUR separate listening events.
 Something we had never seen from an Artist on this level.
+Read an article exclusively about these events here.

 As these events were some of the biggest gatherings since the COVID-19 pandemic – Kanye offered free COVID-19 vaccines to the ticketed fans who attended — and event-goers were required to show proof of vaccine or a negative test to enter.